-Based on their holdings as of October 20, 2023, our directors and executive officers and their affiliates as a group will beneficially own approximately 7.7% of our outstanding Common Stock following receipt of Stockholder Approval.
+Based on their holdings as of December 6, 2023 and after giving effect to the results from the Special Meeting, our directors and executive officers and their affiliates as a group beneficially owned approximately 11.9% of our outstanding Common Stock.
 As a result, these stockholders will be able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors, any amendment of our certificate of incorporation and any approval of significant corporate transactions.
 This control could have the effect of delaying or preventing a change of control or changes in management and will make the approval of certain transactions difficult or impossible without the support of these stockholders.